27 Sights in Sinsheim, Germany (with Map and Images)

 Legend

-The Protestant St. Michael's Church in Hilsbach, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, dates back to a Gothic choir tower building of the 13th century.
+The Protestant St. Michael's Church in Hilsbach, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, dates back to a Gothic choir tower of the 13th century.
 After the collapse in 1667, the tower and nave were rebuilt in 1685.
 In St. Michael's Church there are several historical epitaphs from the 15th and 16th centuries.
-The church was a simultaneous church from 1705 until the new construction of the Catholic St. Mary's Church in 1951.
+The church was a simultaneous church from 1705 until the new Catholic St. Mary's Church was built in 1951.

 5. Evangelische Kirche

-The Evangelical Church in Hoffenheim, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in 1841 in the center of the village on the site of a dilapidated church from 1731.
-Next to the church are the old rectory and a modern Our Father sculpture garden.
+The Evangelical Church in Hoffenheim, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in 1841 in the centre of the village on the site of a dilapidated church from 1731.
+Near the church there is an old rectory and a modern Our Father sculpture garden.
 A little further away, a new rectory was built in the 1890s.

-The Evangelical Church in Eschelbach, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, is surrounded by a defensive wall from 1791 and received its present form by enlarging the nave in 1898.
+The Evangelical Church in Eschelbach, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, is surrounded by a defensive wall from 1791 and received its present form when the nave was enlarged in 1898.
 The interior of the church is very simple after recent renovations and does not contain any historical furnishings.

-The Steinsberg is a mountain cone of volcanic origin near the village of Weiler, a district of the town of Sinsheim in the Rhein-Neckar district of Baden-Württemberg, Germany.
+The Steinsberg is a mountain cone of volcanic origin near the village of Weiler, a district of the town of Sinsheim in the Rhein-Neckar-Kreis in Baden-Württemberg, Germany.
 The elevation, which rises up to 333.4 m above sea level, is the highest in the northern part of the hilly landscape of the Kraichgau, on which stands Steinsberg Castle.

-The Sinsheim Museum of Technology is a museum in Sinsheim, Baden-Württemberg, which opened in 1981.
-In addition to the main attractions of the two supersonic planes Concorde and Tupolev Tu-144, there is a large collection of vintage cars and cars.
-The initiator and founder is entrepreneur Eberhard Lech.
+The Sinsheim Technology Museum is a museum opened in 1981 in Sinsheim in Baden-Württemberg.
+In addition to the main attractions, the two supervisory aircraft Concorde and Tupolew TU-144, there is a large classic car and car collection, especially here.
+The initiator and founder was the entrepreneur Eberhard Layher.

 Wikipedia: Auto- und Technikmuseum Sinsheim (DE), Website, Url Official